Iamaniketgupta/CodeLive/README.md

 ## Installation

-Follow these steps to install and run the NodeJS Weather Web App:
+Follow these steps to install and run the Code Live Web App:

  **Clone the Repository:**